-As a monument to the layers of history, artist Hans Haacke proposes an archaeological dig to reveal multiple hidden foundations under a single vacant lot.
-Haacke, who studied at Temple University’s Tyler School of Art in 1961–62 on a Fulbright Fellowship, returned last year to Philadelphia and encountered numerous empty spaces where buildings once stood.
-Haacke, who works with monumental sculptures and installations, sought a monument that already exists beneath the surface.
-He requested a site for an archaeological dig in which buried building foundations, intact underground, could be brought upward for public viewing.
-In cooperation with the People’s Emergency Center and property owners Alvin and Sheila Bunch, the triangular lot on 42nd Street and Lancaster Avenue is now a site for excavation and interpretation.
-This single vacant lot once held seven properties, until an automobile crashed into one of the buildings in the late 1990s, causing the owner to demolish the remaining structures.
-Haacke’s monument imagines the former buildings under vacant lots as not just buried and gone, but as the basis for a living blueprint to link the past and present of the city.
-The dig will begin at the opening of Monument Lab and evolve in a process of discovery through the exhibition.
+German-born artist Hans Haacke proposed an archaeological dig to reveal the hidden foundations of homes and buildings buried under a single vacant lot.
+Haacke studied at Temple University’s Tyler School of Art in 1961–62 on a Fulbright fellowship; when he later returned to Philadelphia, he became intrigued by the empty spaces in the city where buildings once stood.
+Haacke’s deconstructions of monumentalized sculptures and spaces have been exhibited at the Reichstag in Berlin and Trafalgar Square in London.
+Here in Philadelphia he requested a site for an archaeological dig in which subsumed architectural foundations, intact underground, could be brought to public view.
+In cooperation with the People’s Emergency Center and property owners Alvin and Sheila Bunch, the triangular lot at 42nd Street and Lancaster Avenue was imagined as a site for excavation and interpretation.
+This single location once held seven properties, until an automobile crashed into one of the buildings in the late 1990s, causing the owner to demolish the remaining structures.

 Location: Special Project: Lancaster Avenue

 Doug Mooney, AECOM, Alvin and Sheila Bunch, and James Wright

 The City of Philadelphia, Councilwoman Jannie Blackwell’s Office, and the People’s Emergency Center